Dunlap Institute for Astronomy and Astrophysics

-The Dunlap Institute for Astronomy and Astrophysics is an astronomical research centre at the University of Toronto, located at the St. George campus.
+The Dunlap Institute for Astronomy and Astrophysics is an astronomical research centre at the University of Toronto, based on the St. George campus in downtown Toronto, Ontario, Canada.
+It is an extra-departmental unit within the university's Faculty of Arts and Science.

 The institute was founded in 2008 with the help of endowed gifts to the University of Toronto from David M. Dunlap and J. Moffat Dunlap, using the proceeds from the sale of the David Dunlap Observatory.
 The Dunlap Institute is allied with and co-located with the University of Toronto's Department of Astronomy & Astrophysics and with the Canadian Institute for Theoretical Astrophysics, and no longer has any association or connection to the David Dunlap Observatory.

 Research

 Astronomers at the Dunlap Institute investigate a variety of topics including: